kamilcodes/rock-paper-scissors-game/README.md

 The little "player points details box" which indicates the current score of each player was also tricky to implement.
 After some struggles with choosing the right markup and css styling, I decided to use divs for each bracket with the pseudo after element alongside flexbox, which gave me the best result.

+When debbuging code, always check for typos first and make sure the variable naming is self explaining.
+I wasted a lot of time searching for mistakes in the code and the logic, and it turned out that I used the wrong variable.

 #game logic:
 Build a rock-paper-scissors game: